VegaDeftwing/OpGuidesHugoSrc/content/Other/HCI2.md

 On a similar note, [Ask HN: Is there a search engine which excludes the world's biggest websites?](https://news.ycombinator.com/item?id=23202850) was posted a while back, and I agree with idea: often I can find better information on smaller sites, so I think there should be an option to just say NO_10K to drop the top 10 thousand most popular sites from the search results.
 I don't know if this is really the right way to do this though.
 Fortunately, I do think the resurgence of [Webrings](https://en.wikipedia.org/wiki/Webring) is improving that a bit.

 Finding something when you don't know the word for it exactly can be challenging too, especially if the correct term is also shared with something else (like looking for skateboard trucks but only searching the word 'Trucks').
 This wouldn't be so bad, but sometimes trying to filter out the incorrect results doesn't work either, because of unforeseen overlaps.
-Unfortunately I don't know of a solution to this problem, as it's one of conveying intent.
+Unfortunately I don't know of a solution to this problem, as it's one of conveying intent with context, something which has been a problem much longer than the existence of search engines.

 Often, I find what I'm looking for faster by just going to as close of a topic as I can think of on Wikipedia and poking around links than I can by directly searching.

 It'd also be nice to have the ability to just set a list of bad sites.
 Like, please never ever show me any results from Pintrest.

 Thinking more into the future, I would very much like to see a world where data searching is context aware.
 For example, say I'm searching for a data sheet for an old vacuum tube and I have a schematic of an old amplifier open in another tab, I would love if the browser saw the context and changed the label in the schematic into a link to this datasheet.
 Furthermore, it would be great if it crawled the web and finished finding datasheets and linking them, possibly well before I even even got to that page in the first place.
-I know we don't have the tech to do this yet, especially not as a general purpose tool, but I like to think about the future. ¯\\_(ツ)_/¯
+I know we don't have the tech to do this yet, especially not as a general purpose tool, but I like to think about the future. ¯\\\_(ツ)\_/¯

 Another point is the summery of information and omission of the irrelevant info.
 Say I were to look up bits in a byte, I don't necessarily need the historical context as to why bits are named bits and bytes, bytes, though even though I didn't search it, presenting that a nybble is 4 bits, and how to tell endinan-ness is more relevant, unless I had recently searched historical information or stated I wanted that explicitly.
 In my opinion we should be less concerned with finding relevant results and more concerned with discarding the irrelevant, though making the verbose available.